-We are also proposing reclassifying 3 current simplex frequencies for use for auxiliary stations and adding an additional frequency for cross band repeating.
+The proposal includes reclassifying 4 of the previously designated “packet frequencies” into voice simplex frequencies with a 15khz step for creation of 5 frequencies.
+TASMA also proposes reclassifying 2 current simplex frequencies for use for auxiliary stations and adding an additional frequency for cross band repeating per rules above.

-The net result is no loss of simplex frequencies, a gain of three frequencies for auxiliary stations, and an additional frequency for cross band repeating.
-The reclassification of 4 frequencies from the packet designation, is mitigated by the fact that they can still be used for packet.
+The net result is a gain of one new simplex frequency, a gain of three frequencies for auxiliary stations, and an additional frequency for cross band repeating.

-We encourage constructive commentary on these proposed changes.
+TASMA encourages constructive commentary on these proposed changes.
 Please send your comments to firstname.lastname@example.org.
-Please be as detailed as possible in your comments.
+Please be detailed as possible in your comments.

 The TASMA Technical Committee